RiseofDofi/Keeper/Dungeon Keeper Chatintegration.md

 # Chat Integration Dungeon Keeper General

--You can use the Chat or Channel points to do some actions in an active Dungeon Keeper Game if the API is connected.
+You can use the Chat or Channel points to do some actions in an active Dungeon Keeper Game if the API is connected.

 # #powerhero or #phero

--Every user can use this every 10 seconds to cast a random spell for the heroes or enemie keepers.
+- Every user can use this every 10 seconds to cast a random spell for the heroes or enemie keepers.
--If the user used #powerevil or #pevil in those 10 seconds it will not work. (only every 10 seconds one free spell per user)
+- If the user used #powerevil or #pevil in those 10 seconds it will not work. (only every 10 seconds one free spell per user)

 # #powerevil or #pevil

-Every user can use this every 10 seconds to cast a random spell for the player.
+- Every user can use this every 10 seconds to cast a random spell for the player.
-If the user used #powerevil or #pevil in those 10 seconds it will not work. (only every 10 seconds one free spell per user)
+- If the user used #powerevil or #pevil in those 10 seconds it will not work. (only every 10 seconds one free spell per user)

 # #createimp

-Creates an Imp on the Players dungeon heart.
-It costs gold.
+- Creates an Imp on the Players dungeon heart. - It costs gold.

 # #slap